Scientific terminology: Alternative meaning of common words

 SIESTA, SQUID and SHRIMP are acronyms distinguished from siesta, squid and shrimp by capitalization.
 However, there are pairs of scientific terminology and common words, which can only be distinguished by context.
-Representative examples come from particle physics where certain properties of particles are called flavour, color, but have no relation to conventional flavor and color.
+Representative examples come from particle physics where certain properties of particles are called flavor, color, but have no relation to conventional flavor and color.
 Another famous example is frustration used to describe ground state properties in condensed matter physics, and especially in magnetic systems.